St. Petersburg Aggravated Battery Attorney

 Aggravated battery is a serious offense under Florida law.
 A conviction can lead to expensive fines and possible prison time.
 It could also lead to an injunction if the crime was against a family member, spouse or partner.
 An injunction can restrict who you come in contact with or even force you to move out of your family home.

-If you or someone you know has been charged with aggravated battery, it’s important that you contact an experienced criminal defense attorney.
+If you or someone you know has been charged with aggravated battery, it’s important that you contact an experienced St. Petersburg aggravated battery lawyer.

 Attorney for Aggravated Battery in Pinellas County, Florida

 Have you been accused of aggravated battery in the Pinellas County area?
 Are you unsure on what your next move will be?
-If the answer is yes, you may want to contact a skilled defense attorney.
+If the answer is yes, you may want to contact a skilled St. Petersburg aggravated battery attorney.

 Morris Law Firm, P.A. accepts clients throughout the greater St. Petersburg area including Bradenton, Clearwater, Dunedin, Largo and Pinellas Park.